IS PROPERTY MANAGEMENT A LICENSED SERVICE OF REAL ESTATE?

 Conclusion: This was the missing piece!
 The historical reference to case law was lacking until this case went before the Florida Real Estate Commission (FREC).
 Now, when challenged, FREC can identify case law to state that the service of property management, for another and for compensation, is a service of real estate and subject to Florida Statute.
 The fiduciary responsibility requires a Licensed Florida Real Estate Broker or an active Broker-Associate or Sales-Associate under a qualifying Broker.

-Not every service of property management requires a real estate license and if one feels that their business model is an exception; a Declaratory Statement is an option.
+Not every service of property management requires a real estate license, and if one feels that their business model is an exception, a Declaratory Statement is an option.
 A formal request for a Declaratory Statement is made by submitting a petition to DBPR FREC for a legal opinion of how the statute may potentially affect you in your particular set of circumstances.
-There are certain guidelines of which to submit a Declaratory Statement.
-More information can be found at http://www.myfloridalicense.com/dbpr
+There are certain guidelines on which to submit a Declaratory Statement.

 Have we solved the problem?
 No, not yet, but we have taken steps in the right direction.
-This is our industry and it is up to each and every one of us to keep the education going and to ensure that professionalism is a priority.
+This is our industry, and it is up to each and every one of us to keep education going and ensure that professionalism is a priority.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.